“It takes a lifetime for someone to discover Greece, but it only takes an instance to fall in love with her.”American Artist, Henry Miller

 Why should you visit Panathenaic Stadium?

 It’s an affordable trip that includes audio in English to become your own guide in discovering the history of this legendary stadium.
-Panathenaic Stadium is pretty close to the center of Athens to combine some attractions in one day.
+Panathenaic Stadium is pretty close to the centre of Athens to combine some attractions in one day.

 Entirely built from white marble in the 19th century, the stadium is another archaeological site of Athens listed in UNESCO World Heritage.
 But the area dates back to 4c BC when the Roman emperors used this hall for gladiator fights.